 The SCAR Fellowship Programme is for PhD students, or those within five years of having completed a PhD, to undertake research at major international laboratories, field facilities, and/or institutes in or operated by SCAR member countries, so as to become acquainted with recent advances in research and/or to develop long-term scientific links and partnerships.
 The work must be carried out in a research group of a SCAR member country different from that of the applicant's origin and current residence.

-Fellowships are awarded purely on the selection criteria for competitive selection, which are clearly stated in the Evaluation section on the Information page.
+Fellowships are awarded purely on the selection criteria for competitive selection, which are clearly stated in the Evaluation section on the Detailed Information page.